szabgab/dancer-spa-book-source/manuscript/hello-world.md

 <<[code/hello_world.psgi](code/hello_world.psgi)

+Note, I used the extension `psgi`.
+File extensions don't have a lot of impact.
+Especially on Linux.
+You can use any extension with any content, but some tools use the file extension as a hint to recognize the type of the content.
+For example editors usually map file extensions to languages that means appropriate syntax coloring.

-Note I used the extension `psgi`.
-While it is a Perl program it also adheres to the PSGI standard and while file extensions don't have any real meaning, having this extension will help remind everyone than instead of running this with `perl` we need to run this with the special `plackup` command that was installed when we installed Dancer.
+This is a Perl program, but it also adheres to the PSGI standard.
+Having psgi extension will help remind everyone that instead of running this with `perl` we need to run this with the special `plackup` command that was installed when we installed Dancer.

 Open the terminal window in the directory where you saved the file and run

+{line-numbers=off}
 ```
 plackup hello_world.psgi
 ```

 It will print something like this:

+{line-numbers=off}
 ```
 HTTP::Server::PSGI: Accepting connections at http://0:5000/
 ```